MattisBrizard/flutterweb_yaml/README.md

 flutterweb_yaml generates the YAML file you need to build and deploy your Flutter app (or package example on the web).

+Always run the command from the root of the project.

 ```bash
 flutterweb_yaml generate
 ```